domestic violence,

 do, the statements that the defendant gives, without his or her Orange County criminal defense

-present, will be suppressed.
+attorney present, will be suppressed.
 This means that the statements can’t

 be used against the defendant at the criminal trial.